dcycle/eventbrite_one_way_sync/README.md

       ],
     ];

-Initial setup, step 3: tell this module which node type and fields to use
+Step 3: tell this module which node type and fields to use
 -----

 * Create a node type, or use an existing node type (for example "event") with at least these fields: